vercel/micro/readme.md

 ### Programmatic use

-You can use micro programmatically by requiring micro directly:
+You can use Micro programmatically by requiring Micro directly:

 ```js
 const micro = require('micro')